-Free to its students, Sea Change Yoga relies on the generosity of the greater community to fulfill its mission to bring the healing power of yoga and mindfulness to Maine communities that are underserved and marginalized.
+Donations to Yogathon are appreciated-- donate to the event above, and support Sea Change Yoga's mission to bring the healing power of yoga and meditation to Maine communities that are underserved and marginalized.

 Questions?
 Visit our website or email email@example.com.